expectedparrot/edsl/docs/scenarios.rst

   :header-rows: 1

   * - user_prompt
+    - system_prompt
-    - How much do you enjoy running?
+  * - How much do you enjoy running?
-    - How much do you hate running?
-    - How much do you love running?
-    - How much do you enjoy reading?
-    - How much do you hate reading?
-    - How much do you love reading?
-  * - system_prompt
     -
+  * - How much do you hate running?
     -
+  * - How much do you love running?
     -
+  * - How much do you enjoy reading?
     -
+  * - How much do you hate reading?
     -
+  * - How much do you love reading?
     -

 To learn more about prompts, please see the :ref:`prompts` section.